solar panels for office buildings in Portsmouth

 Solar panels for office buildings in Portsmouth

-Portsmouth City Council climate framework and what it means for Portsmouth office solar
+Portsmouth City Council’s net zero plan and what it means for office solar

-Portsmouth’s office property geography — where solar makes the most sense
+Where office solar makes most sense across Portsmouth

 Local cost data — what Portsmouth office occupiers pay for solar in 2026

-For most Portsmouth office buildings, commercial solar up to 50 kWp on non-listed buildings outside Conservation Areas is Permitted Development under Class A Part 14 of the Town and Country Planning (General Permitted Development) Order 2015.
-Above 50 kWp, the installation requires Prior Approval — a 56-day notice process administered by Portsmouth City Council, simpler than a full planning application but requiring documentation of impact on amenity and design.
+Commercial solar up to 50 kWp on non-listed buildings outside Conservation Areas is Permitted Development under Class A Part 14 of the GPDO 2015.
+Above 50 kWp, a Prior Approval application — a 56-day process administered by Portsmouth City Council — is required.
+Listed and Conservation Area buildings across Old Portsmouth, the Historic Dockyard and the seafront require full consent, and the council’s heritage team favours concealed or building-integrated approaches on those harbour-side assets.

 Postcodes covered across Portsmouth

-We deliver commercial office solar PV installations across all Portsmouth postcode districts, including PO1, PO2, PO3, PO4, PO5, PO6.
-Our service area also covers neighbouring towns and districts: Gosport, Fareham, Havant, Waterlooville, Southsea.
+We deliver commercial office solar PV across every Portsmouth postcode district — PO1, PO2, PO3, PO4, PO5 and PO6 — and the surrounding areas of Gosport, Fareham, Havant, Waterlooville and Southsea.

-For nearby cities and conurbations also within our service area, see our dedicated pages for Southampton, Chichester, and Bognor Regis.
+For nearby centres also within our service area, see our pages for Southampton, Chichester and Bognor Regis.

 Next steps for Portsmouth office solar projects

-If you’re an occupier, landlord, facilities manager or sustainability lead with a Portsmouth office building considering solar PV, the natural next step is a free desk feasibility study.
-Send us your half-hourly meter data (your DNO or supplier provides this on request) and a roof plan, and we’ll model your specific building — system size, generation, self-consumption, payback, NPV, EPC uplift, and MEES 2030 compliance pathway — within 7 working days.
+If you are an occupier, landlord, facilities manager or sustainability lead with a Portsmouth office building, the next step is a free desk feasibility study.
+Send us your half-hourly meter data (your DNO, SSEN, or your supplier provides this on request) and a roof plan, and we’ll model your specific building — system size, generation, self-consumption, payback, NPV, EPC uplift and MEES compliance pathway — within 7 working days.

 Request a free Portsmouth office solar feasibility